khawjaahmad/cypress-test-data-generator/README.md

 The plugin includes robust error handling for invalid inputs.
 If provided options are invalid (e.g., invalid age range), the plugin will throw descriptive errors to aid in debugging.

-## Examples
+## Example Tests

-For more detailed examples, please refer to our [integration tests](./cypress/e2e/plugin-tests.cy.js).
+For detailed usage examples, please refer to our [example tests](https://github.com/khawjaahmad/cypress-test-data-generator/tree/main/cypress/e2e) in the `cypress/e2e` directory.
+These tests demonstrate various ways to use the data generator:

+- `e2e-plugin.cy.js`: Demonstrates basic usage of the plugin
+- `review.cy.js`: Shows how to generate review data
+- `product.cy.js`: Illustrates product data generation
+- `order.cy.js`: Examples of order data generation
+- `user.cy.js`: Demonstrates user data generation

+Each file contains multiple test cases that showcase different aspects and options of the data generator.
+These example tests serve as both verification of the plugin's functionality and as practical examples for users.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.